platformsh/platformsh-docs/src/configuration/app/source-operations.md

 >
 > Automated source operations using cron requires to [get an API token and install the CLI in your application container](/gettingstarted/cli/api-tokens.md).

-Once the CLI is installed in your application container and an API token configured you can add a cron task to run once a day and run your source operations.
+Once the CLI is installed in your application container and an API token has been configured, you can add a cron task to run your source operations once a day.
 We do not recommend triggering source operations on your `master` production environment, but rather on a dedicated environment which you can use for testing before deployment.

 On the example below, we synchronize the `update-dependencies` environment with its parent before running the `update` source operation: